Commercial and Corporations Practice Note (C&C-1)

 2. The Commercial and Corporations Practice Note (C&C-1) (to which this schedule is attached) applies to all corporations matters.

-Corporations Lists and Corporations Judges
+Corporations Judges

-5. Shorter corporations matters (eg. an application for extension of a convening period for a meeting of a company's creditors) will likely be dealt with on the return date or soon after.
+7. Shorter corporations matters (e.g. an application for extension of a convening period for a meeting of a company’s creditors) will likely be dealt with on the return date or soon after.
+Longer matters will be programmed for hearing and allocated to a docket judge for hearing on a date to be fixed by that judge or, in some cases, may be allocated upon filing to a docket judge, for example where an application seeks both relief for breach of directors’ duties and for voidable transactions.
 For larger or more complex corporations matters, parties should consider whether the innovative case management procedures set out in the Commercial and Corporations Practice Note may be applied.

-8. More urgent matters may be referred to the Commercial and Corporations Duty Judge.
+9. In all registries, more urgent matters may be referred to the Commercial and Corporations Duty Judge.

 New South Wales and Western Australia

-9. The Corporations List in New South Wales and Western Australia is conducted at 9.30am (local time) on Thursday of each week.
+10. The Corporations List in New South Wales and Western Australia is conducted at 9.30 am (local time) on Thursday of each week.
 Corporations matters filed in the New South Wales and Western Australian registries will be returned in the weekly Corporations List as follows:

-(a) Applications filed on or before 12 noon on a Wednesday in any week will be returned in the Corporations List for the Thursday of the next week; and
+(a) applications filed on or before 12 noon on a Wednesday in any week will be returned in the Corporations List for the Thursday of the next week; and

-(b) Applications filed after 12 noon on a Wednesday in any week will be returned in the Corporations List for the Thursday of the week after the next week.
+(b) applications filed after 12 noon on a Wednesday in any week will be returned in the Corporations List for the Thursday of the week after the next week.

 Queensland and Victoria

-10. The Corporations List in Queensland and Victoria is conducted at 9.30am (local time) on Friday of each week.
+11. The Corporations List in Queensland and Victoria is conducted at 9.30 am (local time) on Friday of each week.
 Corporations matters filed in the Queensland and Victorian registries will be returned in the weekly Corporations List as follows:

 (a) Applications filed on or before 12 noon on a Thursday in any week will be returned in the Corporations List for the Friday of the next week; and